SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/freetext-search.md

 2. Press **ENTER** to start the search.
     > [!NOTE]
     > A search is always made first on text that is in the **Our Ref** field in the **Document** dialog.
-3. The **Search results** screen opens with the results of the search.
-It shows all data containing the search text.
-The search results are grouped in tabs.
-Click the required tab to display the list of search results.
+3. The **Search results** screen opens, showing all data containing the search text grouped in tabs.
+Click a tab to display the list of search results.

 To go to a record shown in the hit list, double-click it.